DIY

 Once the paint has dried, it’s time to install your shelves!
 Start with the top shelf and work your way down.
 Place the shelf on top of the 1×3 then screw the bracket into the 1×3 support and the shelf.

-Caulk where the shelf meets the wall and where the shelf meets the 1×3 supports.
-This might seem like an unnecessary step, but it will make your project look a lot more professional and complete!
 If you have a side shelf that meets your back shelf, you can also caulk the seam.
 Technically you would want to use wood filler and sand, but if you are good at smoothing caulk, it’ll look pretty much the same without as much work!

 Touch-up any paint that you might have scraped or scuffed during the install.
+You can also paint over the caulk if it doesn’t match your paint color.

-STEP 11: FILL THOSE SHELVES
+STEP 10: FILL THOSE SHELVES

 Now for the best part.
 It’s time to fill those shelves!
 Hopefully you took step 1 seriously and purged so this step will be extra fun.
 Fingers crossed you find out you have extra room like we did!